Average Review:

 Oct 22, 2003Respondent:

-Middle and high School StudentsDomain(s) Evaluated:
+Middle and high school studentsDomain(s) Evaluated:

 Science can help me to make better choices about various things.Learning science will have an effect on the way I vote in elections.